 There are a number of factors which can influence the on-going franchise fee.
 It’s important to remember that a low fee isn’t always a good thing, and that the recurring franchise fee should accurately reflect the services provided by the franchisor in return, such as training seminars, manuals, advice and visits.
 As such, if your royalty or services management fee appears to be very low, you should always ensure that you’re happy with the level of support provided by the franchisor in return, before you proceed with signing the franchise agreement.

 This is another type of on-going fee which covers the promotional and marketing activities of the franchisor as a whole.
 This fee contributes to an overall advertising ‘pot’ which is used to promote the brand itself, meaning that all other franchises and brand owned stores will benefit from it on a national level.
-The average advertising fee for 2011-2012 is around 3.5% of sales according to the British Franchise Association.
 If you aren’t asked to contribute an advertising fee, for example if there are no other franchises to benefit from a group pot, you may be asked to spend a certain amount on local advertising for your franchise each month.
 Your franchisor may be able to advise you on the best marketing platforms to invest in for your business, for example print advertising, pay per click advertising or a radio advertisement.

 Other costs to be aware of: